 Where do I stand at this point in our journey?
 I certainly have not made “peace” with autism; we will have to agree to disagree.
 I do know that I will no longer allow the disorder to make this mom feel angry, sad, blameful, or ashamed.
 Life is just Too.
 Damned.
 Short.

 Read Puzzle Peace Now’s blog, for it offers a “peace” of my own mind about many things autism.
 It’s helped me realize how incredible my kiddos are, and that I may be doing some things right.
 If you prefer, consider my tales examples of what NOT to do.
 You won’t hurt my feelings!
+For a double dose of blonde ambition you’ll soon be able to listen to Disorderly Blondes, a podcast my bestie and I are developing.
+Laugh with us, laugh at us- we don’t care.
+Just laugh!

 In between working hard raising money for local families affected by developmental disorders and raising two wild boys, I am sllooooowwwwly thinking about writing our story.
 I’m picturing Dante’s Inferno, screenplay by Mel Brooks.
 I swear autism truth is stranger than any fiction, and pray I stay sane long enough to put pen to paper.